-The reduction factor \texttt{REDFACTOR} for the coarse grid redistribution is chosen depending on the number of processors such that the solver sub-communicator always includes exactly 8 nodes.
-We will show scalability results on a physical problem in~\cref{sec:scaling}.
-The default overlap for ASM is one element.

 To help the convergence of Newton's method, we start with a constant initial guess for the concentrations using the inlet values $c_k^\mathrm{in}$.
 For the potential, we obtain an initial guess by first solving the charge conservation equation with constant concentrations (a Poisson equation).
-For this initial potential solution, we use the same AMG solver defined in \cref{lst:petsc_options} for the potential block, with a conjugate gradient tolerance of $10^{-2}$.
+For this initial potential solution, we use the solver for the potential block defined in \cref{sec:appendix}, with a conjugate gradient tolerance of $10^{-2}$.